AlxHnr/chicken-builder/README.md

 creation of a temporary build/ directory.
 Do not store any important files there directory, otherwise they may be overwritten or deleted.

-Before tests are run, chicken-bundle will create a directory named tmp/ inside the test/ directory.
+Before tests are run, chicken-builder will create a directory named tmp/ inside the test/ directory.
 If all tests pass, test/tmp/ will be removed again, so make sure not to store important data there.
 Unit tests are free to create arbitrary data inside test/tmp/.